Walking on Spheres and Talking to Neighbors: Variance Reduction for Laplace's Equation: Variance Bounds

-and $r_i$ is the radius of $S(x_i)$.
+and $r_i$ is the radius of $B(x_i)$.
 We can again bound the variance of this estimator.

-This weighting scheme has nice properties, even though the bound is not asymptotically as powerful as the equal weight variance because $w_i$ is not bounded away from $0$ and \cref{ineq:loose_var_bd} is rather loose.
-It is clearer from this bound that the variance is more improved when information is passed from closer points rather than those farther away.
-Additionally, with no restriction on $\|x - x_i\|$ the number of points information can be passed from ($p$) is potentially much larger.
-The algorithm for computing estimates with this estimator is presented in \cref{alg:var}.
+Asymptotically, this bound is not as strong as the equal weighted estimator, because the weights are not bounded away from $0$ and Ineq.
+22 is rather loose.
+However, with no restriction on $\|x - x_i\|$, information can be passed from more points.
+The computation of this estimator is presented in \Cref{alg:var}

-Both approaches ensure the worst-case variance does not deteriorate when information is passed from nearby points.
-We compare these two approaches numerically and show that the inverse variance weighting scheme (\cref{alg:var}) outperforms the equal weighting scheme for our example problem.
+In practice, finding the set of pairs of points where information can be passed $(\|x_i - x_l\| < r_l)$ can be performed efficiently with a bounding volume hierarchy of spheres.
+Both approaches ensure the worst-case variance does not deteriorate when information is passed from nearby points and only require the start point, end point, and first step of each walk.